 Best jackets to wear to the races

 A tailored jacket is an ideal choice for a race day outfit.
 The best blazers and boucle tweed jackets are timeless and will complement most outfits.
-For jackets that can work beyond race day, opt for neutral shades or earth tones that can become a wardrobe essential and worn for smart or casual occasions at a later date.
+For jackets that can work beyond race day, opt for neutral shades or earth tones that can become a wardrobe essential and worn as part of a summer outfit for work or casual occasions at a later date.
 If you're looking for a more statement look, bold colors are a big fashion trend 2022, so a punchy pink blazer won't go a miss.

 A blazer also makes for a great cover-up option if your dress or jumpsuit doesn't have wide enough straps, but again, be careful as you might find yourself overheating if it's a particularly warm day.